 I also had the opportunity to fly with the Blue Angels and witness countless brave sailors and marines leave for and return from the War on Terror.

-I also traveled across the pond to England in the spring of ’05 to explore the historic link between the U.K. and Virginia for the 400th anniversary of Jamestown.
-One of the most fascinating interviews I conducted during my time spent in England was with Lord Cornwallis, the great-great-great grandson of Lord Cornwallis who surrendered to George Washington in Yorktown, Virginia which ended the Revolutionary War.
+In the spring of 2005 I traveled across the pond to England to explore the historic link between the U.K. and Virginia for the 400th anniversary of Jamestown.
+One of the most fascinating interviews I conducted during my time spent in England was with the aging Lord Cornwallis, the great-great-great grandson of Lord Cornwallis who surrendered to George Washington in Yorktown, Virginia which ended the Revolutionary War.
 My reports from that week were transferred to a DVD and placed in a time capsule at Historic Jamestowne.
 In 2057, the time capsule will be unearthed and opened for the 450th anniversary commemoration.

 Each week, since 2014, I have had the pleasure of producing a segment called “Heroes Among Us.”
 I share the stories of people who are making a positive impact on central Virginia.
 I also produce a weekly segment called “I Have a Story” which features the little-known Virginians with remarkable tales to tell.